 Receipts and warranties

-FSBO paperwork to close
+Final paperwork needed to close the sale

 Property deed